REPORT HIGHLIGHTS

 • Cross an estimated 132 streams and rivers, many of these fish-bearing and at least quarter of them being cool water streams, supporting important aquatic communities.

-• Result in the loss of around 1000 hectares (400 acres) of significant natural areas and/or Greenbelt land, much of it the headwaters of rivers and streams.
+• Result in the loss of 400 acres of Greenbelt and 2000 acres of farmland, much of it the headwaters of rivers and streams.

 • Compromise the ecological integrity of the Nashville Conservation Reserve, an important protected area rich in biodiversity and one of the most intact forested areas in the GTA.